 Whatever our role within an organisation, we need to know about equality.
 An employer may be small or large – equality law still applies.
 Whatever the sector an organisation is in or whatever the type of systems and processes it uses, equality issues are all around.

-The focus on equality issues is sharpened by the implementation of the Equality Act 2010 which is effective from 1st October 2010.
+The focus on equality issues was sharpened by the implementation of the Equality Act 2010.
 All employers and employees have legal obligations under the Equality Act.
 Of course, embracing all of the changes brought about by the Act are employers of choice – those forward thinking businesses that recognise the benefits to everyone of showing respect and dealing with issues openly and fairly at work.

 The main content of the training course materials…